-FCS_RND Generation of random numbers 1

-FCS RND.1 Generation of random numbers requires that random numbers meet a defined quality metric.
+FCS_RND Generation of random numbers 1 FCS_RND.1 Generation of random numbers requires that random numbers meet a defined quality metric.
+Management: FCS_RND.1 There are no management activities foreseen.
+Audit: FCS_RND.1 There are no actions defined to be auditable.
+FCS_RND.1 Quality metric for random numbers

-Management: FCS_RND.1

-Audit: FCS RND.1

-FCS RND.1 Quality metric for random numbers

-FCS RND.1.1 The TSF shall provide a mechanism to generate random numbers that meet [assignment: a defined quality metric].
+- Hierarchical to: No other components Dependencies: No dependencies - FCS_RND.1.1 The TSF shall provide a mechanism to generate random numbers that meet [assignment: a defined quality metric].

-6.3 DEFINITION OF THE FAMILY FIA API
+6.3 DEFINITION OF THE FAMILY FIA_API